BoC sees broad business recovery, sets stage for rate hike

 - Many firms cite the benefits of the low Canadian dollar, now at roughly 76 cents (U.S.), in driving tourism and lessening competition from U.S. rivals.

-- Investment intentions dropped slightly from the first-quarter survey, but remain high, WITH 48 per cent of respondents saying they will increase spending on machinery and equipment.
+- Investment intentions dropped slightly from the first-quarter survey, but remain high, with 48 per cent of respondents saying they will increase spending on machinery and equipment.

 - Two-thirds of companies say they plan to boost employment over the next 12 months, and positive hiring intentions are “broad-based across all sectors and regions.”